Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 └── Backups with restic to external object storage

-Operable by one person.
-Reasonable to monitor.
-Covers the vast majority of own-hosting needs.
+This stack is operable by one person, reasonable to monitor, and covers the vast majority of self-hosting needs.

 Essential Commands